LionSec/katoolin/README.md

 If you want to remove packages simply prepend '~' before a string like above.

-If you list some packages you'll see that some packages are  displayed in a darker color.
-This means that they are already installed.

 Example:
 Select some options with '1,2,8-10'.
 Then you realize those programs are shit and you do